NATO bombing of Yugoslavia: Aviation

+During the 78 days of bombing, NATO aviation conducted 26,095 sorties, with an average of 334 flights per day.
+It is estimated that NATO launched 415,000 projectiles of various types on Yugoslav territory, including 350,000 cluster bombs and between 30,000 and 50,000 rounds of depleted uranium ammunition.

 A large element of the operation was the air forces of NATO, relying heavily on the US Air Force and Navy using the F-16, F-15, F-117, F-14, F/A-18, EA-6B, B-52, KC-135, KC-10, AWACS, and JSTARS from bases throughout Europe and from aircraft carriers in the region.

 The French Navy and Air Force operated the Super Etendard and the Mirage 2000.
-The Italian Air Force operated with 34 Tornado, 12 F-104, 12 AMX, 2 B-707, the Italian Navy operated with Harrier II.
+The Italian Air Force operated with 34 Tornado, 12 F-104, 12 AMX, 2 B-707, the Italian Navy operated with Harrier II's.
 The UK's Royal Air Force operated the Harrier GR7 and Tornado ground attack jets as well as an array of support aircraft.
 Belgian, Danish, Dutch, Norwegian, Portuguese and Turkish Air Forces operated F-16s.
-The Spanish Air Force deployed EF-18s and KC-130s.
+The Spanish Air Force deployed F/A-18s and KC-130s.
 The Canadian Air Force deployed a total of 18 CF-18s, enabling them to be responsible for 10% of all bombs dropped in the operation.

 The fighters were armed with both guided and unguided "dumb" munitions, including the Paveway series of laser-guided bombs.
 The bombing campaign marked the first time the German Air Force actively attacking targets since World War II.

 The US B-2 Spirit stealth bomber saw its first successful combat role in Operation Allied Force, striking from its home base in the contiguous United States.

 Even with this air power, noted a RAND Corporation study, "NATO never fully succeeded in neutralising the enemy's radar-guided SAM threat".

 Space

 Operation Allied Force incorporated the first large-scale use of satellites as a direct method of weapon guidance.
-The collective bombing was the first combat use of the Joint Direct Attack Munition JDAM kit, which uses an inertial-guidance and GPS-guided tail fin to increase the accuracy of conventional gravity munitions up to 95%.
+The collective bombing was the first combat use of the Joint Direct Attack Munition (JDAM) kit, which uses an inertial-guidance and GPS-guided tail fin to increase the accuracy of conventional gravity munitions up to 95%.
 The JDAM kits were outfitted on the B-2s.
 The AGM-154 Joint Standoff Weapon (JSOW) had been previously used in Operation Southern Watch earlier in 1999.